Harald-U/iot-nodejs/documents/IOTP.md

 ## Register an IoT Device

-In the IotP Dashboard complete the following steps to prepare  a scenario that uses a simulated thermostat to monitor temperature and humidity of a room.
+In the IoTP Dashboard complete the following steps to prepare  a scenario that uses a simulated thermostat to monitor temperature and humidity of a room.

 1. IoT Platform Dashboard should be open from the last task.